hellmarbecker/blog/_drafts/using-druid-with minio.markdown

       }
 ```

-note: you need to include the `http://` in the endpoint URL, if you put it in the `clientConfig.protocol`, it is not recognized
+Note: In this case, because we are using plain HTTP, we need to include the `http://` in the endpoint URL.
+If we put it in the `clientConfig.protocol`, as you might think from the sample in the documentation, it is not recognized.

 ### SQL version